felipenoris/InterestRates.jl/README.md

 You can create it by using `InterestRates.BufferedIRCurve(source_curve)` constructor, where `source_courve` is a given `AbstractIRCurve`.

-The first time you ask for a rate, discount factor or effetive factor for a given maturity, it will apply the source curve computation method.
+The first time you ask for a rate, discount factor or effective factor for a given maturity, it will apply the source curve computation method.
 The second time you ask for any information for the same maturity, it will use the cached value.